ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/extending-filtering.md

 Most of the capabilities of the descriptor are already documented under `Fetching Data -> Filtering`.
 If you have not done this already, it is now the right time to head over to [Filtering](https://chillicream.com/docs/hotchocolate/fetching-data/filtering) and read the parts about the `FilterConventions`

-There are two things on this descriptor that are not documented in `Fetching Data`.
+There are two things on this descriptor that are not documented in `Fetching Data`:

 ### Operation
 ```csharp